jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 the "root",
 the "third",
-and the "fifth" factors of the chord, which are generic intervals of (some quality of) a third and a fifth.
+and the "fifth" factors of the chord, which are generic intervals of (some quality of) a third and a fifth from the root.
 The specific intervals determine the chord type.

 There are four types of triad chord.